moritzebeling/wwworkshop/content/manual/3b-CSS.md

 > A `3x2` grid with cells of different sizes.
 Play with it on [CodePen](https://codepen.io/moritzebeling/pen/XWMzday)

 ### Tables
-HTML `<table>` elements can also be used to create a 2D layout, however this is kind of doing it, before CSS grid and flex came out.
-But it’s still relevant to do an actual table of text or data.
+HTML `<table>` can also be used to create a 2D layout, which was *the* layout paradigm before CSS flex and grid were introduced.
+But today it’s still relevant to do an actual table of text or data.

 - [CSS-Tricks complete guide](https://css-tricks.com/complete-guide-table-element/)